Copland-yz/MELT/docs/index.rst

 Molecular Emission Line Tool (MELT)
 ===================================

 MELT is an interactive spectroscopic database for molecular emission lines with the function of search and simple visualization.
+This is the complete User Manual and Developer Guide for the MELT tool.

 🔗 **Live Tool**: https://copland-yz.github.io/MELT/

 Overview
 --------

-MELT provides:

-* Interactive periodic table for element filtering
-* Search by wavelength, frequency, or wavenumber
-* Synthetic spectrum generation with adjustable resolution
-* Export results in multiple formats (CSV, TXT, PNG)
+You choose the spectral range, the elements must or must not include, then:

+* MELT provides the emission line information of the molecules that meet the requirements, including the spectral position, relative intensity, and the electronic transition systems.
+* You can download the result in csv or txt, and generate an example spectrum based on the emission lines you choose.

-The tool is designed for researchers in spectroscopy, analytical chemistry, plasma physics, and astronomy.
+The tool is designed for researchers in spectroscopy, plasma physics, planetary science, analytical chemistry, spectrometer instrumentation, and astronomy.

 Quick Start
 -----------